mikalus/4e4th034-eZ430/README.md

 4e4th and application will run ON this chip.

 Based on 4e4th Release 0.34 for the TI MSP430G2553 Value Line LaunchPad Develpoment Tool (MSP-EXP430G2), Rev. 1.5 chip.
-Based on CamelForth MSP430 V0.3 that Bard Rodriguez has created for the MSP430F1611.
+Based on CamelForth MSP430 V0.3 that Brad Rodriguez has created for the MSP430F1611.

 ## Assembling 4e4th
 The project has been created using IAR Kickstart.
-Add it to IAR Kickstart as exsiting project.
+Add it to IAR Kickstart as exisiting project.

 The free version of IAR can only program projects up to 4K.
 If the file is larger, you can use a BSL scripter tool like the FET-Pro430 Flash Programmer by Elprotronic.
 To be able to use an external scripter tool, **IAR must be configured** to output the file in Intel Hex Format.
 Select project options, Linker output, check "Override default" an enter 4e4th-eZ430.hex as output filename.
 And select "other output format = intel extended".
 This will create an image file using Intel Hex format in the folder Debug/Exe, which can be programmed into the MCU using the FET-Pro430 tool.